The annealed spectral sample of Voronoi percolation: The annealed spectal sample of Voronoi percolation

 Remember that in this paper we study two dynamical processes.
 Lemma \ref{l.cov_frozen} links the annealed spectral sample to the frozen dynamics.
 We now explain how we can use the annealed spectral sample in order to study the $\mu$-dynamical Voronoi percolation processes, where $\mu$ is the distribution of a Lévy process.
 The formula from Lemma~\ref{l.cov_frozen} comes from the fact that the Fourier basis diagonalises the dynamics defined by resampling the values of the bits independently from each other.
-We do not have such property for the $\mu$-dynamical process.
-The same kind of difficulty arised in the study of exclusion dynamics, see~\cite{broman2013exclusion,GV}.
-The following lemma is inspired by Lemma~7.1 of~\cite{broman2013exclusion} and by Lemma~4.1 of~\cite{GV} and generalizes Lemma 2.4 of \cite{V2}.
+We do not have such a property for the $\mu$-dynamical process.
+The same kind of difficulty arose in the study of exclusion dynamics, see~\cite{broman2013exclusion,GV}.
+The following lemma is inspired by Lemma~7.1 of~\cite{broman2013exclusion} and by Lemma~4.1 of~\cite{GV}.
 Remember that, if $\mu$ is the distribution of a planar Lévy process, we let $(\omega^\mu(t))_{t \in \R_+}$ be a $\mu$-dynamical Voronoi percolation process and we let $(\eta^\mu(t))_{t \in \R_+}$ be the underlying (non-colored) point process.
+For any deterministic finite subset of the plane $s(0)$, we define a (càdlàg) process $(s^{\mu}(t))_{t \in \R}$ in $\Omega'$ by letting each point of $s(0)$ move independently according to a Lévy process of law $\mu$.
+Note that the time set is $\R$; $(s^{\mu}(-t))_{t \geq 0}$ is the time reversal process of a process of law $\mu$ and $(s^{\mu}(-t))_{t \geq 0} \perp \!\!\! \perp (s^{\mu}(t))_{t \geq 0}$.